deep154/RouterSolicitation/README.md

 2) mdlayher/ndp

 Router Solicitation Message is send containing the
-1) Flags
+1) Flags  & TunnelID
-2) TunnelID
 These are used as default set in library and can be configured from functions used.

+In Response to Router Solicitation msg , "Router Advertisement msg" is sent over the same TunnelID containing the Ipv6 prefix for the UE.

 Please use Ip and ports as your specific convinince.